Documentation Index

 To download objects stored in a bucket:

-1. From the NAVER Cloud Platform console, navigate to i_menu > Services > Storage > Ncloud Storage.
+1. From the NAVER Cloud Platform console, navigate to Menu > Services > Storage > Ncloud Storage.

-2. Select the bucket to download an object from in the Bucket management interface.
+2. Select the bucket to download an object from in the Manage bucket interface.

-3. Click the [View] button and go to the Object management interface.
+3. Click [View] and go to the Manage object interface.

-4. Select the object to download in the list and click the [Download] button.
+4. Select the object to download in the list and click [Download].

-5. The selected object will be downloaded to the local environment.
+5. The selected object is downloaded to the local environment.

 Note

 Objects stored in the Deep Archive Class can only be downloaded once the restoration is completed.
-For more information on object restoration, see the Restoration start guide.
+For more information on object restoration, see the Start restoration guide.

 To create a new folder in the bucket:

-1. From the NAVER Cloud Platform console, navigate to i_menu > Services > Storage > Ncloud Storage.
+1. From the NAVER Cloud Platform console, navigate to Menu > Services > Storage > Ncloud Storage.

-2. Select the folder to create a file to in the Bucket management interface.
+2. Select the folder to create a file to in the Manage bucket interface.

-3. Click the [View] button and go to the Object management interface.
+3. Click [View] and go to the Manage object interface.

 4. Click [New folder].

-5. Enter the folder name in the new folder popup window.
+5. Enter the Folder name in the Create new folder popup.

 • The folder name, including the object names stored in the folder, cannot exceed 1,024 bytes.